-1. Remove the blank cover plate at the convenience outlet; discard the blank cover.
-2. Loosen the 2 screws at the GFCI duplex outlet, until approximately 1/2 in.
-(13 mm) under screw heads is exposed.
+Loosen the two screws at the GFCI duplex outlet, until approximately 1/2 in.
+(13 mm) under screw heads are exposed.
 Press the gasket over the screw heads.
-3. Slip the backing plate over the screw heads at the keyhole slots and align with the gasket; tighten the 2 screws until snug (do not over-tighten).
-4. Mount the weatherproof cover to the backing plate as shown in Fig. 26.
-5. Remove 2 slot fillers in the bottom of the cover to permit service tool cords to exit the cover.
-6. Check for full closing and latching.
+Slip the backing plate over the screw heads at the keyhole slots and align with the gasket; tighten the two screws until snug (do not over-tighten).

+Mount the weatherproof cover to the backing plate as shown in Fig. 26.
+Remove two slot fillers in the bottom of the cover to permit service tool cords to exit the cover.
+Check for full closing and latching.